dcblack/dcblack.github.io/FabulousFasters/Resources/Experts_supporting_Keto_n_Carnivore.md

 ## Introduction [READ FIRST]

-In this document, I have compiled a list of books, videos, doctors and researchers that express views on the impact of lifestyle on metabolic health.
-Specifically, I am researching what constitutes a healthy metabolism and how ketogenic and carnivore diets contribute to improved health.
-This aims to educate us on the scientific evidence supporting these approaches.
-By introducing trustworthy experts, I hope to help individuals better understand how to improve their own health and that of others.
+I’ve put together a list of books, videos, doctors, and researchers who share their thoughts on how our lifestyle affects our metabolic health.
+I’m particularly interested in understanding what makes a healthy metabolism and how ketogenic and carnivore diets can improve our well-being.
+By bringing you together with these trusted experts, I hope to help you make informed choices about your health and the health of your loved ones.

-This is not a book nor a carefully written news article and may seem a bit messy at first.
-The idea is to give you names and references which you can search further.
-You might want to start with the list of [Books](#Books) and read some of the starred book titles.
-Or perhaps view some of the [Videos](#Videos).
+This isn’t a book or a carefully written news article, so it may seem messy at first.
+It’s meant to give you names and references you can search further.
+Start with the list of Books and read some of the starred titles.
+Alternatively, view some of the Videos.
+I've also started a section containing referenes to scientific articles backing up important claims.
+It's still in its earliest stages.

 ## Methodology